netdata/netdata/packaging/installer/UPDATE.md

 ## One-line installer script (`kickstart.sh`)

 If you installed Netdata using our one-line automatic installation script, run it again to update Netdata.
-Any custom settings present in your Netdata configuration directory (typically at `/etc/netdata`) will persist during this process.
+Any custom settings present in your Netdata configuration directory (typically at `/etc/netdata`) persists during this process.

-This script will download the latest Netdata source (either the nightly or stable version), compile Netdata, and update it via reinstallation.
+This script downloads the latest Netdata source (either the nightly or stable version), compiles Netdata, and updates it via reinstallation.

 ```bash
 bash <(curl -Ss https://my-netdata.io/kickstart.sh)
 ```

 > ⚠️ If you installed Netdata with any optional parameters, such as `--no-updates` to disable automatic updates, and
-> want to retain those settings, you will need to set them again during this process.
+> want to retain those settings, you need to set them again during this process.
 See the [`kickstart.sh`
 > documentation](methods/kickstart.md#optional-parameters-to-alter-your-installation) for more information on these
 > parameters and what they do.

 ## `.deb` or `.rpm` packages

 If you installed Netdata with `.deb` or `.rpm` packages, use your distribution's package manager update Netdata.
-Any custom settings present in your Netdata configuration directory (typically at `/etc/netdata`) will persist during this process.
+Any custom settings present in your Netdata configuration directory (typically at `/etc/netdata`) persists during this process.

-Your package manager will grab a new package from our hosted repository, update Netdata, and restart it.
+Your package manager grabs a new package from our hosted repository, updates Netdata, and restarts it.

 ```bash
 apt-get install netdata     # Ubuntu/Debian